Kanishk2404/Linkedin-automater/README.md

-# tweetgenie 🚀
+# LinkedGenie 🚀

-This is a web application that helps automate tweeting using AI for content and image generation.
-It is fully containerized and ready for deployment or local use with Docker Compose.
+LinkedGenie is a web application for automating LinkedIn posts using AI-powered content and image generation.
+It supports scheduling, company page posting, rich formatting, and is fully containerized for easy deployment.

+## Key Features
+- **AI-Powered Content Generation:** Generate LinkedIn posts using OpenAI, Gemini, or Perplexity APIs.
+- **Rich Formatting:** Supports bold, italic, hashtags, bullet points, and section dividers with LinkedIn-friendly Unicode formatting.
+- **Image & Article Support:** Attach images (upload or by URL) and article links for rich LinkedIn previews.
+- **Company Page Posting:** Post to personal profiles or LinkedIn company pages.
+- **Scheduling:** Schedule posts for future publication.
+- **API Key Management:** Use your own API keys or default keys (if available).
+- **Rate Limiting:** Per-user API call limits and provider fallback logic.
+- **Modern UI:** Professional, accessible, and responsive interface.
+- **Full Docker Support:** Easy to run locally or deploy anywhere with Docker Compose.

 ## How to Access and Use